-In recent years Rocky Lockridge has unfortunately become as well-known for his appearance on the television show “Intervention” and the visceral cry of pain that launched countless internet memes as he ever was for his achievements within the roped square.
+In recent years the late Rocky Lockridge unfortunately became as well-known for his appearance on the television show “Intervention” and the visceral cry of pain that launched countless internet memes as he ever was for his achievements within the roped square.
 Which of course pleases not at all any serious fan of the noble art.
-Because the fact is that Lockridge deserves much better.
+Because the fact is that Lockridge deserves better.
+Much better.
 He was a world champion and dedicated battler who gave sports fans many weekend afternoons of fistic excitement, competing as he did on national television in memorable scraps with Eusebio Pedroza, Roger Mayweather, Cornelius Boza-Edwards, Juan Laporte and Tony Lopez.

 But as regrettable as his post-career descent into the hell and the dissolution of his ring earnings may be, almost as regrettable is what took place on this date back in 1985 when Lockridge was still in his prime, still a champion, and still seemingly on his way to fulfilling his boxing destiny.
 It was then that he journeyed to Puerto Rico to face a legend in his hometown and he should have left San Juan with both his world title and an enhanced reputation as one of the best active boxers on the planet, a fighter on the cusp of stardom.
 Instead he returned to America the victim of an injustice, while Wilfredo Gomez, to the delight of his compatriots, held aloft his third world title.